-Provide independent information on sustainable living and tourism.
+Provide independent information on sustainable living and responsible tourism.

 Influence industrialists, builders, hoteliers, manufacturers, investors and decision makers to care for the planet by adopting sustainable and ecologically-sound practices.